• Home

 It’s reckless, unplanned growth caused by failed leadership.

-San Benito County deserves leaders who:
+San Benito County deserves a leader who:

-✅ Listen to their community
+✅ Listens to the community

-✅ Protect and prioritize public safety
+✅ Protects and prioritizes public safety

-✅ Respect transparency and oversight
+✅ Respects transparency and oversight

-✅ Serve the people, not themselves
+✅ Serves the people, not himself.

 LET'S TAKE BACK OUR COMMUNITY